Dneel004/SpotifyPlaylistMerge/README.md

 How to use Playlist Merger:

-1) go to a terminal and type cd C:\Users\Daniel\programming\SpotifyPlaylistMerge\token\web-api-auth-examples\authorization_code
+1) go to a terminal and navigate to SpotifyPlaylistMerge\token\web-api-auth-examples\authorization_code
-2) start the node file by going back to terminal and type node app.js
+2) start the node file by going back to terminal and type node app.js in that folder
 3) go to a web browser and go to localhost:8888
 4) click sign in, use spotify credintials, and go to where address is on the top and it should say something like: http://localhost:8888/#access_token=